xenia-project/xenia/CONTRIBUTING.md

 properly.
 Incoming pull requests must follow good git rules, the most basic of which is that individual commits add functionality in somewhat working form and fully compile and run on their own.
-Small pull requests with a single commit are best, however multiple commits in a pull request are allowed only if they are kept clean.
-If not, you will be asked to rebase them (and if you don't know what that means, avoid getting into that situation ;).
+Small pull requests with a single commit are best and multiple commits in a pull request are allowed only if they are kept clean.
+If not clean, you will be asked to rebase your pulls (and if you don't know what that means, avoid getting into that situation ;).

 Example of a bad commit history: